Chunk Based Speech Pre-training with High Resolution Finite Scalar Quantization

 \subsection{Chunk SSL pre-training setting}

 The pre-training is scheduled as Transformer~\citep{Vaswani2017AttentionIA} with warmup step 25,000 and maximum learning rate 3e-4.
-The batch size is 16,000 seconds for the base configure model.
-We choose a smaller effective batch size for the large configure model with 6,000 seconds due to computation resource limitation.
+The batch size is 16,000 seconds for the base configuration model.
+We choose a smaller effective batch size for the large configuration model with 6,000 seconds due to computational resource limitation.
 The model is trained up to 400,000 updates.
-It takes about 10 days for 8 A100 GPUs to build a Chunk SSL encoder with the base configure.
+It takes about 10 days for 8 A100 GPUs to build a Chunk SSL encoder with the base configuration.